Adding function environment variables

 - Under Parameters, specify the environment variable and click Add.
 You can add multiple environment variables.

 - Click Save changes.
-This will create a new version of the function with the specified environment variables.
+This will create a new function version with the specified environment variables.

 Warning

-If the previous version contained environment variables, this command overwrites them.
+If the previous version contains environment variables, they will be overwritten.

 yc serverless function version create \